Quick answer

-Official Agency Arkansas Department of Finance and Administration (DFA)
+Official source: Arkansas Department of Finance and Administration (DFA) · Last checked in site data: June 23, 2026 · All official state agencies

 Vessel Types & Exemptions

-In Arkansas, all motorboats, including those powered by trolling motors or sails, operating on public waters.
+In Arkansas, registration is required for: All motorboats, including those powered by trolling motors or sails, operating on public waters.
 There are 3 categories of exempt vessels.

 Registration is required for: All motorboats, including those powered by trolling motors or sails, operating on public waters